jaypreet00/jaypreet00/README.md

 - 👋 Hi, I’m @jaypreet00
-- 👀 I’m interested in Gmae devlopment
+- 👀 I’m interested in Java
-- 🌱 I’m currently learning .Net
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on unity
+- 💞️ I’m looking to collaborate on Java
 - 📫 How to reach me linkedin.com/in/jay-preet-1671a52b0
 - 😄 Pronouns: ...he/him
 - ⚡ Fun fact: ...